OSHAA 30-Hours Professional Diploma in Emergency First Aid at Work (EFAW)

-The OSHAA 30-Hours Professional Diploma in Emergency First Aid at Work (EFAW) is a comprehensive training programme designed to equip participants with the essential skills and knowledge required to respond effectively to medical emergencies in the workplace.
-Developed in line with international health and safety standards, this course ensures that participants are confident, competent, and prepared to take immediate action when urgent situations arise.
+The OSHAA 30-Hours Professional Diploma in Emergency First Aid at Work (EFAW) is a comprehensive training programme designed to equip participants with the essential skills and knowledge to respond effectively to medical emergencies in the workplace.
+Developed according to international health and safety standards, this course ensures learners are confident, competent, and ready to act immediately in urgent situations.

-Through structured, hands-on training, participants learn how to assess emergency scenarios, provide life-saving interventions, and deliver appropriate care until professional medical assistance is available.
-The programme covers a broad range of topics including initial casualty assessment, cardiopulmonary resuscitation (CPR), managing unconscious individuals, controlling bleeding, treating shock, and handling workplace-specific hazards.
+Through practical, hands-on training, participants learn how to assess emergency scenarios, provide life-saving interventions, and deliver appropriate care until professional medical assistance arrives.
+Key topics include casualty assessment, CPR, managing unconscious individuals, controlling bleeding, treating shock, and addressing workplace-specific hazards.

 OSHAA 30-Hours Professional Diploma in Emergency First Aid at Work (EFAW)